dpetzold/terraform-django-ecs/README.rst

 * RDS cluster
 * ElastiCache cluster
 * EC2 instances to run ECS agent on
-* ELB to distribute request across the EC2 instances
+* ELB to distribute requests across the EC2 instances
 * uWSGI task definition
 * Celery task definition
 * Celery beat task definition

-This project is split into three separate terraform projects.
+This project is split into three separate Terraform projects.
 So they can be built and destroyed independent of each other.

 ECR